Try the social media wall solution that Ferrari uses.

 Select only the content you want to display

-You are fully in control of the content you’re showing on your embedded website widget.
+You fully control the content you’re showing on your embedded website widget.
 With a social media feed like the one used by Ferrari, you can collect content based on hashtags and keywords from multiple social media channels.
 Ferrari brings only their Instagram and Twitter brand channels to the social wall, but you can show posts by other people as well, for example, those using your brand hashtag.

 You can also be more specific about which posts to show.
 Rather than just including your whole feed, you can exclude posts by using filters or keywords.
-That way you can adapt your social feed to the page you’re embedding it on.
+That way, you can adapt your social feed to the page you’re embedding it on.

 Ferrari is using different live social media feeds relevant to the content of their microsites.
 For example, they use a different feed on the Formula1 landing page than they do on the Corse Clienti microsite mentioned above.